driftwoodgatherer/driftwoodgatherer.github.io/index.md

-## Driftwood Gatherer
+## Welcome to the Driftwood Gatherer

 Collecting driftwood around the United Kingdom and Ireland.
+Usually I collect it from North Wales, Dorset, Devon and Cornwall

 ### Driftwood Mixed Bundles - Prepared Driftwood